roehst/pyswip-agent/blog-post.md

 The repo is available at `roehst/pyswip-agent`.
 It's a simple yet powerful demonstration of how formal logic systems and LLMs can work together, each doing what they do best: Prolog handling verifiable reasoning and calculations, LLMs handling natural language interaction.

 The beauty is in the simplicity: one function tool, one Prolog interpreter, and suddenly you have an AI agent with verifiable logic at its core.

+The interface is a simple one made with `rich`, and all user-agent interactions, together with the Prolog queries and results, are logged to a JSON file for easy inspection.